This post may contain affiliate links. Read the full disclosure here.

 I grabbed two bottles of these and finally jumped on the bandwagon.
 Many moms I talked to swear by the Elderberry syrup, and research does show its potential to protect from viruses and infections.

 Elderberries have been used traditionally, and in some observational and clinical studies, as supportive agents against the common cold and influenza.

 In the above article, a study showed that Elderberry syrup helped reduce the length and symptoms of the common cold.
-We do know that COVID-19 is more like the influenza virus, but possibly worse and still unkown, but we can speculate that because it is a similar virus, the Elderberry syrup may have the same affects.
+We do know that COVID-19 is more like the influenza virus, but possibly worse and still unknown, but we can speculate that because it is a similar virus, the Elderberry syrup may have the same effects.
 In another study, it helped minimize flu symptoms as well, so I think it is pretty safe to say it is worth taking during this time.
-And of course, baby will benefit because of the helpful properties that get passed through the breast milk.
+And of course, the baby will benefit because of the helpful properties that get passed through the breast milk.